 Stocks Rise and Oil Falls as Iran Deal Hopes Mount: Markets Wrap

-From New York to London and Tokyo, stronger risk appetite drove a measure of global shares toward record highs.
-The S&P 500 rose by almost 1%, also buoyed by solid corporate earnings.
+Stronger risk appetite drove a measure of global shares toward all-time highs.
+The S&P 500 rose about 1%, also buoyed by solid corporate earnings and signs of economic resilience.
 US crude fell below $100, easing inflation expectations.
-As Treasury yields slipped, traders flipped back to pricing the chance of a Federal Reserve rate cut.
-The dollar hit pre-war levels.
+Treasury yields slipped as bets on a Federal Reserve rate hike receded.
+The dollar also dropped, hovering near pre-war levels.

-Iran is evaluating a new proposal from the US to end their near 10-week conflict, according to a person familiar with the matter, as China added its voice to global pressure to wrap up the war.
+Iran is evaluating a US proposal to end the conflict, according to a person familiar with the matter.
+Washington’s memorandum of understanding will, if Tehran accepts it, lead to a gradual reopening of the Strait of Hormuz and lifting of the blockade on ports, the person said.

 Subscribe to the Bloomberg Daybreak Podcast on Apple, Spotify and other Podcast Platforms.

-Washington’s one-page memorandum of understanding will, if Tehran accepts it, lead to the gradual reopening of the Strait of Hormuz and lifting of the blockade on ports, according to the person.
-Nothing has yet been agreed, and detailed negotiations on Iran’s nuclear program will come later in the process.

-The US will end its military campaign and lift its blockade of Hormuz “assuming Iran agrees to give what has been agreed to, which is, perhaps, a big assumption,” President Donald Trump posted on social media.
+President Donald Trump said the war has “a very good chance of ending” and it’s “possible” that happens before his trip to China next week, according to an interview with PBS News Hour.

-“We remain on the path towards de-escalation, and towards an end to the conflict,” said Michael Brown at Pepperstone.
-“While that path is clearly a rough one, so long as we remain on it, and the direction of travel remains a more optimistic one, then risk appetite should remain underpinned, equity declines shallow, and dips buying opportunities.”
+“We remain on the path towards de-escalation,” said Michael Brown at Pepperstone.
+“While that path is clearly a rough one, so long as we remain on it, and the direction of travel remains a more optimistic one, then risk appetite should remain underpinned.”

-China’s top diplomat called for the swift reopening of the Strait of Hormuz in a meeting with his Iranian counterpart, signaling Beijing’s urgency to resolve a global energy crisis just days before President Xi Jinping is set to meet with Trump.
+China’s top diplomat called for the swift reopening of Hormuz in a meeting with his Iranian counterpart, signaling Beijing’s urgency to resolve an energy crisis just days before President Xi Jinping meets with Trump.

-The US president will discuss China’s continued energy purchases from Iran when he meets with the Chinese leader, according to Trade Representative Jamieson Greer.

 Investors also parsed the latest economic data ahead of Friday’s jobs report.
 US companies boosted payrolls in April by the most in over a year, the latest evidence of stabilization in the labor market.

+Fed Bank of St. Louis President Alberto Musalem said there’s much uncertainty over the future path for the economy and monetary policy, but he sees risks rising more for inflation than for employment.

-Meantime, the Treasury signaled it’s still comfortable issuing the shortest-dated debt to meet escalating government borrowing needs — even as warnings emerge about the strategy’s risks.
+Meantime, the Treasury signaled it’s comfortable issuing the shortest-dated debt to meet escalating government borrowing needs.
 It anticipates keeping nominal note and bond sale sizes unchanged “for at least the next several quarters.”

+Elsewhere, sharp moves in the Japanese yen that sent the currency higher are renewing speculation the country is intervening in the market.
+Japan’s markets were shut for a holiday on Wednesday, but analysts said the currency’s jump wasn’t due to thin liquidity.

 Corporate Highlights: